run-llama/llama_index/README.md

 Examples are in the `examples` folder.
 Indices are in the `indices` folder (see list of indices below).

-To build a simple vector store index:
+To build a simple vector store index using OpenAI:

 ```python
 import os